emmihr/pyralite/README.md

 Quick JavaScript addon to shorthand some web development stuff. <br>
 There's a GitHub webhook in this server, which gives me a good reason to post an invite to it here: https://discord.gg/ek9Sdhm <br>
-See known tested & working systems in compat.txt
+See known tested & working systems in compat.txt <br>
 Open an issue if you've tested on a unique system/browser combo!
 ## Usage
 ```html